connorrothschild/v3/content/posts/svelte-and-d3.md

 2. Tablet (520px to 1024px)
 3. Mobile (< 520px)

-In D3, we would achieve this by adding a resize event listener, provide the custom breakpoints, and render different visuals if the updated window width is within a certain range.
-The complicated part would be having to render a different visual at each breakpoint.
-Honestly, I can't explain exactly how I would do it because I haven't done it (😅).
-What I do know is that Svelte makes this easy as pie.
+In D3, we would achieve this by adding a resize event listener, providing custom breakpoints, and rendering different visuals if the updated window width were within a certain range.
+The complicated part would be having to render a different visual at each breakpoint. ~~Honestly, I can't explain exactly how I would do it because I haven't done it (😅).
+What I do know is that Svelte makes this easy as pie.~~

 One key difference between relying on D3 and leveraging the power of Svelte is that Svelte allows for [conditional rendering](https://svelte.dev/tutorial/if-blocks) *directly in our markup*, not just in our JavaScript logic.
-In other words, while vanilla JavaScript would be able to do the following:
+In other words, while vanilla JavaScript would approach our problem with the following:

 ```js
 window.addEventListener('resize', function(event) {